IanoNjuguna/ASCII-Program/README.md

 # ASCII-Program

-This program displays a character’s ASCII code value
+When executed, this program displays a character’s ASCII code value in decimal.

+The executable and the source code are located in the ```/src``` folder.